LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 # Downloading Elasticsearch and Kibana

-The Elastic Stack - Elasticsearch, Kibana, Beats, and Logstash - is free and open.
+The Elastic Stack which consists of Elasticsearch, Kibana, Beats, and Logstash is **free and open**.

 The following links will take you to the download pages for Elasticsearch and Kibana.
 * [Elasticsearch](https://www.elastic.co/downloads/elasticsearch)